riscv-admin/template-docs-rtd/docs/source/index.md

 This is a **sample** document text.

-Type `make html` in the top level directory to build the document in `build/html/`.
+Type `make html` in the `docs` directory to build the document.

+The resulting HTML will be found in `build/html/` directory.

 For more information on using Markdown, see the
 [MyST Project documetation](https://myst-parser.readthedocs.io/en/latest/index.html)